Bell Church (temple)

 It is an important religious and cultural site for the local Chinese Filipino community and one of the tourist sites of both La Trinidad and the neighboring city of Baguio featuring in local films in the 1970s until the 1990s.

 History

-The Bell Church was founded on August 4, 1960 in Benguet, when the area was still part of Mountain Province, by Cantonese Chinese immigrants from Canton, China (now Guangzhou) led by Ng Pee.
+The Bell Church was founded on August 4, 1960 in Benguet, when the area was still part of Mountain Province, by Taishanese Cantonese Chinese immigrants from Taishan, Canton (now Guangdong), China led by Ng Pee.